15% State Share

 Fifteen percent (15%) is allocated to an undefined “State Fund” and explicitly excluded from the 70% Opioid Abatement Special Fund.[1]

 With limited exceptions,[2] this share may be spent either on reimbursements for past abatement expenditures or for forward-looking abatement.[3]
-Communications from the Vermont Attorney General refer to the national settlement agreement’s (non-exhaustive) Exhibit E,[4] which includes prevention, harm reduction, treatment, recovery, and other strategies, as the state’s list of approved uses.
+Communications from the Vermont Attorney General refer to the national settlement agreement’s (non-exhaustive) ,[4] which includes prevention, harm reduction, treatment, recovery, and other strategies, as the state’s list of approved uses.

 The “State” decides.
 The “state,” which Vermont’s governing documents do not define, ultimately decides specific expenditures for this share.[5]